 If you have spotted a raccoon near your home, it is best to make efforts to keep them from getting too close.
 Follow these four tips to help raccoons keep their distance.

 If a raccoon starts to get fresh, make yourself seem larger by standing up, shouting, and waving your arms.
 In most cases, this will be enough for the raccoon to turn around and scamper away.

 2. Warn children of the dangers of raccoons

-Warn children of the dangers of raccoons and make sure that they understand that raccoons are not intended to be pets.
-For young children, teach them a phrase to yell out loud if a raccoon approaches them, such as “Stay Away Mr. Raccoon,” so that a nearby adult will know that the child needs assistance and may be threatened by a raccoon.
+Warn children about the dangers of raccoons and make sure that they understand that raccoons are not intended to be pets.
+For young children, teach them a phrase to yell out loud if a raccoon approaches them, such as “Stay Away Mr. Raccoon!”
+So that a nearby adult will know that the child needs assistance with a nearby raccoon.

 3. Contact OMNIS Pest Control

 Contact your wildlife department or OMNIS Pest Control if a raccoon seems aggressive or appears sick or injured.
 Do not attempt to approach the animal yourself.
 A raccoon could be rabid, and a bite will not only be painful but could be life-threatening.
 Allow the professionals to capture the raccoon and remove it from your property correctly.
 OMNIS Pest professionals are trained to manage wildlife problems as humanely as possible, using safe-capture methods.